 We stayed in Rome a couple of times either side of our travels to Assisi and later, the Amalfi coast.
 The first time we stayed at the Hotel Sant’Angelo which was well positioned for walking to the Vatican.
-However parking was limited near the hotel, so we drove to St Peter’s Basilica and parked nearby – not sure if it was legal or not!
+However parking was limited near the hotel, so we drove to St Peter’s Basilica and parked illegally nearby – no worries!

 Street signs around Rome are confusing for the driver, apart from any language difficulties.
 We often found them after the street we were meant to turn into.
 And the signs designating the route to the airport were even more confusing as there are two airports and the little aeroplane symbols don’t specify which one.
 Consequently our trip to the Fiumicino airport took a circuitous route and far longer than we had allowed for.